nathmota/funda-analysis/docs/index.md

 [Data processing script](https://github.com/nathmota/funda-analysis/blob/main/src/data_processing_script.py) using Pandas for Python.

+The script loads raw data from each CSV file corresponding to different provinces of the Netherlands and creates them specified folders.

 ### Using chunks
-The script loads raw data from CSV files corresponding to different provinces of the Netherlands from specified folders.
-As the cleaning process progressed and became more complex and heavy, there was a need to adopt a measure to maintain the already processed data and avoid losses due to frequent interruptions in execution caused by unexpected occurrences.
-The cleaning and writing process for each province was then partitioned into chunks of 300 instances and executed in a loop.
+The processing step ended up heavy and a bit slow.
+There was a need to adopt a measure to maintain the already processed data and avoid losses due to frequent interruptions in execution caused by unexpected occurrences.
+In order to breaking down the dataset into **smaller and more manageable pieces**, the cleaning and writing process for each province was then partitioned into **chunks** of 300 instances and executed in a loop.

 ### General cleaning: